 Intermediate-scale eddies: These eddies are smaller than the large-scale eddies, but larger than the smallest scales.
 They are essential in transferring energy from the large-scale eddies to the smallest scales, which takes place through the “energy cascade” process.

-Small-scale eddies are the smallest structures, and their linear scales are typically millimeters or less.
+Small-scale eddies are the smallest structures, with linear scales typically millimeters or less.
 They are responsible for energy dissipation and convert the kinetic energy in the flow into thermal energy through viscous shear.

-The Boussinesq hypothesis is commonly used to develop turbulence models for solving the RANS equations and to simulate turbulent flows in practical engineering applications.
+The Boussinesq hypothesis is commonly used to develop turbulence models for solving the RANS equations and simulating turbulent flows in practical engineering applications.
 This hypothesis provides a computationally efficient way to incorporate the effects of turbulence into the Navier-Stokes equations, thereby allowing for the prediction of the mean flow and its turbulence statistics.
-In more complex turbulent flows, the Boussinesq hypothesis may need to be modified or replaced by more advanced turbulence models, especially considering turbulence is often anisotropic.
+However, in more complex turbulent flows, the Boussinesq hypothesis may need to be modified or replaced by more advanced turbulence models, especially considering that turbulence is often anisotropic.

 Various turbulence models are available, each with its assumptions and levels of complexity.
 Some commonly used turbulence models for RANS simulations include: